RasaHQ/rasa/docs/docs/reference/rasa/core/actions/forms.md

  | async validate(tracker: "DialogueStateTracker", domain: Domain, output_channel: OutputChannel, nlg: NaturalLanguageGenerator) -> List[Union[SlotSet, Event]]
 ```

-Extract and validate value of requested slot.
+Extract and validate value of requested slot and other slots.

+**Returns**:

+  The new validation events created by the custom form validation action

+**Raises**:

-If nothing was extracted reject execution of the form action.
+  ActionExecutionRejection exception to reject execution of form action
+  if nothing was extracted.

-Subclass this method to add custom validation and rejection logic
+  Subclass this method to add custom validation and rejection logic.

 #### request\_next\_slot